Avoid Anonymous Components With the displayName Property

 property that you can set to a helpful name and React will use it in debugging messages.

-The React DevTools will also use it to display a name (big surprise),
+The React DevTools will also use it to display a name (big surprise).

-It makes it easier to see what’s what in the React dev tools when dealing with multiple nested context providers.
+This makes it easier to see what’s what in the React dev tools when dealing with multiple nested context providers.
+I certainly recommend setting it for contexts in library code to slightly improve DX.

 I set this for each and every Context

 object I create, I should really make an ESLint rule for it 🤔.
 Update: I did!
-It’s now an option called checkContextObjects

 in the eslint-plugin-react displayName